|

 July

 Gates open at 7:30am.
 Rodeo takes place from 9am-1pm at the Parker Ranch Rodeo Arena in Waimea.
 Limited seating, on a first come, first served basis, so get there early to ger a good spot!
-Tickets are on sale at Kamuela Hardwoods, Paniolo Preservation Society and Waimea Butcher Shop, or purchase online at this page.
+Tickets are on sale at various locations in Waimea TBD, or purchase online at this page.
 Children 12 and under are free,

 NA'ALEHU INDEPEDENCE DAY PARADE - NA'ALEHU PARK, KA'U